 This sweet and creamy White Chocolate Mousse is so easy you won’t believe it!
 Made with only two ingredients and three simple steps, you’ll come back to this recipe again and again.

-Oh no, that is not a typo.
-You read it right – TWO Ingredient White Chocolate Mousse.
+That is not a typo.
+You read it right – TWO ingredient White Chocolate Mousse.
 Do you know what this means?
 It means that at any time, on any given day, we can whip up the creamiest, dreamiest chocolate mousse with minimal effort.
-Get out your stretch pants, we’re going to be eating a lot of chocolate mousse. 😉
+Get out your stretch pants, there’s going to be a lot of chocolate mousse in our future.

 Two Ingredient White Chocolate Mousse

-- 1/2 cup good quality white chocolate chips or chopped white chocolate I use Guittard or Ghirardelli
+- ½ cup good quality white baking chips, I use Guittard or Ghirardelli

-- 1/2 cup plus 1/3 chilled heavy whipping cream divided
+- ½ cup chilled heavy whipping cream, for whipping

-Place white chocolate chips and 1/3 cup heavy cream in a small saucepan over low heat.
+- Place white chocolate chips and ⅓ cup heavy cream in a small saucepan over low heat.
 Stir until the chocolate has melted and the mixture is completely smooth.
 Transfer to a medium sized bowl.
-Allow to sit at room temperature until the mixture has cooled and thickened slightly, stirring occasionally, about 20-30 minutes (the mixture should not be warm at all).
+Allow to sit at room temperature until the mixture has cooled, stirring occasionally, about 20-30 minutes (the mixture should not be warm at all).